simon-anders/htseq/doc/sequences.rst

    To read from a FASTA file, see class :class:`FastaReader`.

 Extended UIPAC letters
    These are not (yet) supported.
-A sequence should only contain A, C, G, and T.
+A sequence should only contain A, C, G, T and N.

 Counting bases